Healthy Homes Assessment Newtown

 Draught Stopping Newtown

-Draughts increase the likelihood of lower temperatures in houses.
-A damp home costs more to heat, which results in wasting energy and resulting in higher bills.
+Draughts may lead to less temperature in households.
+A cold home will cost more to heat, meaning wasting energy and resulting in higher bills.

-There is no need to block off holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows may be required to allow for movement of the building when the home is heated and cools so that they can still be opened and closed rather than being stuck.
-We will examine all windows and doors in your Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps in the building.
+For instance, small gaps around doors and windows could be required to allow movement of the structure when the house heats and cools, in order to let them be closed and opened instead of instead of being stuck.
+We will test all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections